yihongXU/deepMOT/README.md

     primaryClass={cs.CV}
 }
 ```
-### Note
+### Important Note
-We are now preparing the code using Tracktor as tracker, this code will be available soon.
+**The provided models and code are from the previous version of the work.
+We will make publicly available the new code and trained models used in the newly submitted paper in the following week.***

 ## Contents
 1. [Environment Setup](#environment-setup)